gbeckers/Birdwatcher/docs/design.rst

 self-explaining, but it is fair to say that the high-level functionality is probably still too low for people suffering from programming anxiety.

-For people with programming anxiety there is no functionality in Birdwatcher yet, but it would not be difficult to add a graphical interface for common analysis tasks, such as movement detection.
-However at the moment a graphical interface have not been implemented yet.
+For people who do not want to come into contact with any Python code, there is no functionality in Birdwatcher yet.
+However, it would not be difficult to add a thin graphical interface layer for common analysis tasks, such as movement detection in preference tests, Morris water maze etc. Useful examples are planned for the next release.

 **Quality and usability considerations**